 FAQs:

-- Can I double or halve this recipe?
 Yes, that should work fine.

 Recipe Variations:

-- Vanilla Cupcakes – Use my white cake recipe, cut in half, and top it with half a batch of the vanilla frosting from the same recipe, or with the chocolate frosting from this recipe if you want more of a vanilla cake, not a yellow cake.
+- Vanilla Cupcakes – Use my white cake recipe, cut in half, and top it with half a batch of the vanilla frosting from the same recipe, or with the chocolate one from this recipe if you want more of a vanilla cake, not a yellow cake.

 - Sprinkle Center – If desired, core out the center of the cupcake with a teaspoon and fill with any kind of sprinkles for a fun surprise.